opsschool/curriculum/deployment_101.rst

 Software deployment vs configuration management
 ===============================================

-definition of a host’s role or state
+definition of a host's role or state

 Running services
 ================